Creyes17e/employee-directory/README.md

 ## Usage

-View entire employee directory at once!
+View entire employee directory at once and you may also sort employees by last name.

 ## Tests